Updated September 28, 2023

-Another way to save money on food and drink in Lanzarote is to book an apartment with a kitchen, stock up on fresh produce from a local market and cook for yourself.
+Alternatively, save money on food and drink by booking an apartment with a kitchen, stocking up on fresh produce from a local market and cooking for yourself.

 One must-see sight in Lanzarote is the epic, lunar-like landscapes of Timanfaya National Park.
 There are various ways to see the park, with options to suit all budgets.
 However, the €12 guagua (bus) tour is worth the price tag.
 Remember, too, that the visitor’s centre is free to visit and provides interesting insights into the volcanic origins of the park.

 One of the best ways to travel around Lanzarote is to hire a car.
 The island is small – you can drive from Orzola in the north to Playa Blanca in the south in under an hour and a half – the road system is very straightforward, and you’ll be able to easily explore different areas.
 Car hire itself is pretty affordable too, especially if you book as part of a package or well in advance.